-For vehicles with an automatic dimming rearview mirror, the mirror will automatically reduce the glare from the headlamps from behind.
+Vehicles with an automatic dimming inside rearview mirror automatically reduce the glare of the headlamps from behind.
 The dimming feature comes on when the vehicle is started.
+See Automatic Dimming Rearview Mirror ♀ 39.

 Steering Wheel Adjustment

 To adjust the steering wheel: